Scale and use (Strategic Infrastructure): Primary and secondary roads, 5 bridges, 8ha parkland, flood alleviation, earthworks and land remediation

 the neighbourhood to evolve sustainably as the masterplan develops.

-Urban strategies for Meridian Water are being driven by an understanding of how a self-sustaining district needs to function and thrive.
+Urban strategies for Meridian Water are being driven by a firm understanding of how a self-sustaining district needs to function and thrive.
 Comprehensive infrastructure uniquely grounded in quality placemaking will provide a crucial stimulus for the second and future phase of the masterplan and help to build a strong identity for the emerging area.

 Masterplanning and Architecture: Karakusevic Carson Architects